GeriLife/caregiving/CONTRIBUTING.md

 ### Migrations

 When starting with an empty database or making changes to database models, be sure to make the migrations.

 ```sh
 python manage.py makemigrations
 ```

-When starting out the project or when there are unapplied migrations, apply the database migrations as follows.
+When starting the project or when there are unapplied migrations, apply the database migrations as follows.

 ```sh
 python manage.py migrate